PrefectHQ/prefect/docs/guide/cloud_concepts/first-steps.md

 ```

 ## Deployment

-First and foremost, you need to be able to authenticate with Prefect Cloud's API.
-To do so, visit the Cloud UI and retrieve an Authorization Token from the upper right hand corner menu.
-Either follow the instructions from the UI, or use [Prefect's CLI](http://localhost:8081/guide/cloud_concepts/cli.html#auth) to persist your token locally.

 To deploy your Flow to Cloud requires that you have [Docker](https://www.docker.com/) running locally and that you have have access to a Docker registry that you are comfortable pushing your code to.
 Additionally, note that your Prefect Agent (which runs within your infrastructure and _not_ within Prefect Cloud) will require access to this registry as well.